JSqlServerBulkInsert/JSqlServerBulkInsert/README.md

 The ``SQLServerBulkCopy`` implementation of Microsoft requires **all columns** of the destination table to be defined, even if the columns contain auto-generated values.

-So imagine, you have a table, where a auto-incrementing primary key is given:
+So imagine you have a table with an auto-incrementing primary key:

 ```sql
 CREATE TABLE [dbo].[UnitTest](